w3c/wcag3/informative/guidelines/layout/user-orientation/current-step-indicated.md

 For each multi-step process:
 1. Visually examine the content.
-2. Process navigation steps are viewable.
+2. Check that the process navigation steps are viewable.
-3. The current process step is visually distinguishable from other steps.
+3. Check that the current process step is visually distinguishable from other steps.

 <b>Expected results</b>
 * Check #2 and #3 are true.